-Taxpayers with more complex situations might need to use Publication 505, Tax Withholding and Estimated Tax instead of the Withholding Calculator.
+Taxpayers with more complex situations might need to use Publication 505, Tax Withholding and Estimated Tax instead of the Withholding Estimator.
 For example, this includes people who owe self-employment tax, the alternative minimum tax, or tax on unearned income from dependents, and people with capital gains or dividends.

 A: As soon as possible.
 Withholding takes place throughout the year.
 If an employee needs to adjust their withholding, doing so as quickly as possible means there’s more time for tax withholding to take place evenly during the rest of the year.
 But waiting until later in the year means there are fewer pay periods to make the tax changes – which could have a bigger impact on each paycheck.
-However, it is a good idea for taxpayers to use the Withholding Calculator when they have a copy of their completed 2017 tax return or 2016 return available.
-Because taxpayers need to estimate certain amounts for their 2018 situation, having similar information from last year will make using the Withholding Calculator easier.
+However, it is a good idea for taxpayers to use the Withholding Estimator when they have a copy of their completed 2017 tax return or 2016 return available.
+Because taxpayers need to estimate certain amounts for their 2018 situation, having similar information from last year will make using the Withholding Estimator easier.

 Q: How do employees change the amount of tax withheld from their paychecks?

-A: Taxpayers who need to change the amount of tax withheld from their paychecks need to complete Form W-4 and give it to their employer.
+A: Taxpayers who need to change the amount of tax withheld from their paychecks need to complete a Form W-4 and give it to their employer.
 Some employers provide a way for employees to submit a W-4 electronically.
 Employees need to take this step whenever they determine they need to have more — or less — tax withheld.
-This could be after using the Withholding Calculator, the worksheets on Form W-4, Publication 505 or if a taxpayer consults a tax advisor.
+This could be after using the Withholding Estimator, the worksheets on Form W-4, Publication 505 or if a taxpayer consults a tax advisor.

 Q: Do the withholding changes affect 2017 tax returns that are due in 2018?

 A: No. The withholding changes don’t affect 2017 tax returns.
-However, a completed 2017 tax return will help when using the Withholding Calculator to check the right amount of tax to withhold in 2018.
+However, a completed 2017 tax return will help when using the Withholding Estimator to check the right amount of tax to withhold in 2018.
 The withholding changes will affect 2018 tax returns, which taxpayers will file in 2019.